 Lastly, the idea of a motorcycle accident claim can be intimidating to a lot of people.
 They might avoid bringing a case, either because they think it’s going to be a lot of work or very expensive.
 Our team can take on all of the work for you, so you can focus on physical recovery.
 Also, you do not owe us a penny unless we win your case.

 First, it is important to understand that motorcycle riders are looked at with a bias.
 People think that just because you ride a motorcycle, you’re signing up for a dangerous vehicle and are therefore responsible for whatever happens to you on the road.
 They also think that accidents involving motorcyclists are typically because the motorcyclist’s fault.
-An Orlando motorcycle collision attorney understands what you are up against.
+A motorcycle accident attorney in Orlando understands what you are up against.
 A jury may have a bias against you from the start, which could complicate your trial, if it comes to that.

 Motorcycle collision cases are very different from car crash cases.
 For instance, motorcycle accidents tend to result in much more serious injuries because of the nature of riding a motorcycle, the speed at which they often occur, and the type of crashes that typically occur with motorcyclists.